-- JOHN RITTER: Mr. Ritter has served the Board for four consecutive terms.
-He is also Director of the Yukon Native Language Centre.
-As a linguist, his contribution to the spelling and pronunciation of native place names is invaluable.
-Also crucial to the place name application process is his ability to provide the Board with translation services during consultation periods held with native elders. - ROBERT LEE JACKSON: Mr. Jackson has served the Board since 2004.
-He has worked for Yukon First Nations for over two decades Prior to that, he worked for the Highways Department for four seasons with Yukon Lands and Forests.
-Mr. Jackson also serves on the national Elders Council and the Residential School Working Group. - PAUL BIRCKEL: Mr. Birckel was involved for many years in First Nation governance and administration.
-He has served as Executive Director of the Council for Yukon Indians and as Chief of the Champagne-Aishihik First Nation.
+- JOHN RITTER, Co-CHAIR: Mr. Ritter has served the Board for four consecutive terms.
+He is also founding Director of the Yukon Native Language Centre.
+As a linguist, he contributes to the spelling and pronunciation of native place names.
+Also crucial to the place name application process is his ability to provide the Board with translation services during consultation periods held with native elders.

+- ROBERT LEE JACKSON, CO-CHAIR:

+Mr. Jackson has served the Board since

+2004.
+He has worked for Yukon First

+Nations for over two decades.
+Prior to that,

+he worked for the Highways Department

+for four seasons with Yukon Lands and

+Forests.
+Mr. Jackson also serves on the

+national Elders Council and the Residential

+School Working Group.

+- PAUL BIRCKEL: Mr. Birckel was involved for many years in First Nation governance and administration.
+He has served as Executive Director of the Council for Yukon

+- Indians and as Chief of the Champagne-Aishihik First Nation.
 His distinguished record in aboriginal business was recognized in 1995 by the Yukon Chamber of Commerce.
 In 2000, he was the recipient of a National Aboriginal Achievement Award.
 He was first appointed to the Board in 2005. - MONTY ALFORD: Mr. Alford is a retired federal hydrographer who has lived in the Yukon for over 50 years.
 Mr. Alford was first appointed to the Board in 2003.
 With mountaineering as his avocation, he is familiar not only with the waterways of the Yukon but also with many of the mountain ranges.
-It is this familiarity with the overall geography of the Yukon that allows him to contribute to the work of the Board.
+This extensive knowledge of Yukon geography is a great asset to the Board.
 Mr. Alford is the author of five books.
 He is a Member of the Order of Canada and a holder of the Queen's Medal. - POLLY THORP: Ms. Thorp was first appointed to the Board in 2004.
 She has lived in the north for more than 25 years, and she moved to Whitehorse in 2003.
-She has a degree in Native Studies from Trent University and a diploma from Yukon College.
+She has a degree in Native Studies from Trent University and a diploma from Yukor

+- College.
 This education has helped her gain a solid understanding of northern cultures and issues.
 She is an avid hiker, trail runner and cross-country skier.
-She brings to the Board a keen interest in Yukon and northern landscape, history and culture. - → DEANA LEMKE: Ms. Lemke was contracted by the Board during the 2006-2007 fiscal year to provide administrative and secretariat support for its activities.
-Ms. Lemke is the proprietor of Beyond Words Business Services and has extensive experience in board functioning and financia management.
+She brings to the Board a keen interest in Yukon and northerr landscape, history and culture. - TRACY RISPIN: Ms. Rispin was first appointed to the Board in 2007.
+She is a member of the Vuntut Gwitchin First Nation in Old Crow, where she currently serves as VGFN Director of Education.
+She is an accomplished producer of films with historical and cultural themes.
+She maintains a deep interest in the language and lifeways of the Gwich'in people and brings a wide range of knowledge and experience to her position on the Board. - → DEANA LEMKE: Ms. Lemke was contracted by the Board during the 2006-2007 fiscal year to provide administrative and secretariat support for its activities.
+She is the proprietor of Beyond Words Business Services and has extensive experience in board functioning and financial management